codebyalisher/Database--All-Concepts/README.md

 **Like:** select\* from tablename where cn like%a,a%,-a%,a-%,[a-z,\*,\#,%]

 **Between/In:** select \* from tablename where cn btween value AND value.
-IN is the shorthand of the OR operator.
+IN is the shorthand of the OR operator.The IN operator should be used in the WHERE clause to filter records based on a set/list of values.

 **Having:** it is used when where cant be used with aggerigate functions i.e. select\* from tablename having count(cn)\>5 order by cn asc/desc